 Bowdish's express incorporation by reference of Evans is operative to bring the entire disclosure of Evans within Bowdish "as if it were explicitly contained therein."
 See Paice LLC v.
 Ford Motor Co., 881 F.3d 894, 906 (Fed.
 Cir.
 2018).
 The disclosure in Bowdish specifically incorporates Evans for "[c]onstruction of 5G1.1."
-(EX1004, [0191]; EX1003, ¶117.)
+(EX1004, [0191]; EX1003, ¶121.)
 That is, Bowdish identifies specifically what material from Evans is being incorporated, and expressly incorporates those teachings without qualification.
-Accordingly, Bowdish and Evans must be treated as an integrated single reference for anticipation purposes.
+Accordingly, Bowdish and Evans must be treated as an integrated single reference.
 Paice, 881 F.3d at 906-07.

 The disclosure of Bowdish and Evans as a single integrated document is also enabling.
 It does not matter whether either of the Bowdish or Evans inventors, on their own, actually made the assembled sequence of eculizumab.
 See Schering Corp. v.
 Geneva Pharms., Inc., 339 F.3d 1373, 1380-81 (Fed.
 Cir.
 2003) ("A reference may enable one of skill in the art to make and use a compound even if the author or inventor did not actually make or reduce to practice that subject matter.").
 It only matters that the Bowdish and Evans integrated document discloses sufficient information to make eculizumab.
 Id; see also Novo Nordisk Pharms., Inc. v.
-Bio-Technology Gen. Corp., 424 F.3d 1347, 1356 (Fed.
+Bio-Technology Gen. Corp, 424 F.3d 1347, 1356 (Fed.
 Cir.
-2005) (reference disclosed production of hGH protein in an enabling manner because it discusses "particular materials and a particular methodology" which, in combination with "standard recombinant DNA techniques" known to a POSA, could be used to produce the protein.).
+2005) (reference disclosed production of hGH protein in an enabling manner which, in combination with "standard recombinant DNA techniques" known to a POSA, could be used to produce the protein).